VctorAHernndez/Rummy/README.md

 1. Clone this repository
 2. `cd` into this repository
-3. Compile the source files with `javac proj2/Proj2.java`
+3. Compile the source files with `javac rummy/Main.java`
-4. Run the program `java proj2.Proj2`
+4. Run the program `java rummy.Main`

 ## Rules of the game